Sunday, May 19, 2013

 That's why the celebration of his life today cannot be limited to a single community or issue.
 African-Americans are justly proud that he rose from their ranks, but his life is significant to all Americans.

-Four years ago, Barack Obama took over as the country's chief executive officer.
-Many believe that with this historic presidency came the "thawing" of the King legacy.
+Twelve years ago, Barack Obama took over as the country's chief executive officer.
+At the time, many believed that with this historic presidency came the "thawing" of the King legacy.
+Today, some people see Vice President-elect Kamala Harris in a similar light.

 Tags: , , , ,